GF ICCCP & (F) CERTIFICATION PROCESS

 Registrants are granted a 4 to 6 weeks grace period to submit:

-6. A Vulnerable Sector Police Check/Police Check; & current Errors & Omission Insurance/Liability Insurance.
+5. Submit a satisfactory Vulnerable Sector Police Check/Police Check; & current Errors & Omission Insurance/Liability Insurance.

-ICCCP grandfathering Eligibility
+ICCCP grandfathering CERTIFICATION PROCESS

-2. Confirmation of completed life care plans &/or authoring or co-authoring life care plan reports; &
+3. Submit proof of completed life care plans &/or authoring or co-authoring life care plan reports; &

 A Registrant profile is created &/or updated on the Public Registry, to display certification status(s).